(©AM Photography NI)

-The Danske Bank Women's Premiership continues tonight as we preview the matches in gameweek 15 of the 2019 campaign.
+The Danske Bank Women's Premiership continues tonight as we preview all the matches in gameweek two of the 2019 campaign.

-Cliftonville Ladies v.
-Sion Swifts Ladies (venue: Solitude; kick-off 8pm)
+Cliftonville Ladies v Comber Rec.
+Ladies (venue: Solitude; kick-off 8pm)

-Crusaders Strikers v.
-Derry City (venue: Seaview; kick-off 8pm)
+Sion Swifts Ladies v Crusaders Strikers (venue: Mill Meadow; kick-off 8pm)

 |Sion Swifts Ladies||18||14||3||1||81||45|